 A profit and loss statement demonstrates the results of operations for a fiscal period, reflecting revenue, expenses, and profitability.
 When revenue exceeds expenses, the result is net income, commonly called profit.
 The higher its profit, the better the business’s ability to grow, invest in operations, attract financing, receive loans, and reward shareholders.
 When costs surpass revenue, it’s called a net loss.

-Profit is calculated by adding and subtracting various expenses and income from a company’s total revenue, which is also known as the top line because it appears at the top of the P&L. The items deducted from revenue are the cost of goods and services (COGS), operating and nonoperating expenses, and taxes.
-Non operating income — such as interest income from bank accounts — is added to the total amount.
+A P&L is read top to bottom.
+Profit is calculated by adding and subtracting various expenses, gains, and losses from a company’s total revenue.
+The items deducted from revenue are the cost of goods and services (COGS), operating and nonoperating expenses, losses, and taxes.
+Non-operating income—such as interest income from bank accounts and gains from a legal settlement, for instance—is added to the total amount.
 The result is the company’s profit or loss.

 How Profit and Loss (P&L) Statements Work

-A profit and loss statement showcases a company’s revenue and expenses; the more detailed it is, the more useful it can be to anyone inside or outside the business who wants a handle on the inner workings that begin with revenue and culminate in a net profit or loss.
-There are several types of P&Ls that range in the level of detail provided.
-For example, a simple P&L typically provides a basic summary of financial data for a high-level overview of profits and losses, while a more detailed P&L may include granular data, such as a breakdown of sales and expenses by product line.
+All profit and loss statements showcase a company’s revenue, expenses, and profit, but they can be prepared using varying levels of detail to fit the intended use.
+For example, a simple P&L provides a basic summary of financial data for a high-level overview of profits and losses, while a more detailed P&L may include granular data, such as a breakdown of sales and expenses by product line or division.
 (More on this later.)
-Also noteworthy: P&Ls typically show comparative financials from previous periods — typically year over year — so analysts can compare changes in profits and losses over time.
+Also noteworthy: P&Ls often show comparative financials from previous periods—typically year over year—so analysts can compare changes in profits and losses over time.

-• The cash flow statement, which reveals a company’s ability to convert assets to cash, referred to as liquidity.
+• The cash flow statement, which provides insight to a company’s liquidity, or its ability to meet short-term obligations.
 More specifically, the cash flow statement lists the amount of cash and cash equivalents that flowed into and out of the business over a specific period from operating, investing, and financing activities.

-• The balance sheet, which presents a cumulative snapshot of a business’s financial position, including assets, liabilities and equity at a point in time, usually the end of an accounting period.
+• The balance sheet, which presents a snapshot of a business’s financial position as of a specific point in time, usually the end of an accounting period.
+It includes assets, liabilities, and equity.

 Basic P&L Formula

 The profit and loss statement is based on a simple formula that begins with total revenue from sales for a particular accounting period.
-Other income from noncore (ancillary) business activities, such as interest income, are added to revenue, as are gains from non-recurring transactions, such as the sale of equipment for more than its carrying value.
-Expenses related to business activities and losses related to noncore activities, such as a lawsuit payout, are subtracted.
-The result is net income, which indicates whether the business was profitable.
+Expenses related to operating activities are subtracted, typically leading to a subtotal that shows operating profit.
+Other income from noncore (ancillary) business activities, such as interest income and gains from non-recurring transactions are added (such as the sale of equipment for more than its carrying value).
+Similarly, losses related to noncore activities, such as a lawsuit payout, are then subtracted.
+The final result is net income, which indicates whether the business was profitable.

 The basic formula to determine net income is:

-For example, let’s say at the end of a fiscal year a business earned $675,000 in revenue from sales and generated $35,000 from the sale of a fully depreciated asset.
-The latter is a gain.
-During that same year, the business had $400,000 worth of expenses — most related to COGS — plus another $55,000 in ancillary losses.
+For example, let’s say over the course of a fiscal year a business earned $675,000 in revenue from sales and generated a $35,000 gain from the sale of a fully depreciated asset.
+During that same year, the business had $400,000 worth of expenses—most related to COGS—plus another $55,000 in ancillary losses.
 Using the P&L formula, net income can be calculated like this:

 What the Profit and Loss Statement Shows

 A P&L is typically broken into several sections.
-The top section lists net sales followed by the cost of goods sold (an expense).
+The top section lists net sales followed by the COGS.
 The difference between them is called gross profit, and it represents how much money is left after the business has paid all of its direct expenses.
-Simpler P&Ls may list COGS on one line, whereas others may break it down into specific categories, such as raw materials and labor.
+Simpler P&Ls may report COGS on one line, whereas others may break it down into specific categories, such as raw materials and labor.

-The next section lists all operating expenses, which are not directly related to the production of goods but are necessary for the business to operate.
-They include administrative fees, office supplies, advertising, and insurance.
-These expenses are subtracted from gross profit to arrive at operating income — also referred to as earnings before interest and taxes (EBIT) — which assesses a business’s operating profitability.
-Managers tend to have more control over their operating expenses than cost of goods sold, which is dependent on external factors beyond their control, such as the price of raw materials.
+The next section lists all operating expenses, which are the expenses not directly related to the production of goods but are necessary for the business to operate.
+There is a wide variety of operating expenses, such as staff payroll, rent, legal fees, office supplies, advertising, depreciation, and insurance.
+These expenses are subtracted from gross profit to arrive at operating income—also referred to as earnings before interest and taxes (EBIT)—which assesses a business’s operating profitability.
+Managing operating expenses tends to be an easier way to reduce costs than to manage COGS, as COGS has a direct impact on product quality and is dependent on external supplier costs.

-Other miscellaneous financial gains and losses are listed next.
+Other financial gains and losses are listed next.
 Gains can include lawsuit settlements in the business’s favor and the sale of assets above their net carrying value.
-Losses can include the same, only in the form of outbound payments, such as for a lawsuit settlement paid out by the business and sales of assets below their carrying value.
+Losses might include lawsuit payouts or property damage from a natural disaster.
 The result is income before taxes, also known as earnings before taxes (EBT), after which taxes are deducted to arrive at net income.
-Net income can be distributed to owners, used to pay down liabilities or retained and used to grow the business.
+Net income can be distributed to owners, used to pay down liabilities, or retained and used to grow the business.

 Components of a Profit and Loss Statement

-• Revenue: The top line of the P&L is net sales from goods or services.
-This amount also reflects returns, discounts and other changes made during the sales process.
-More detailed P&Ls may show gross revenue and the various deductions to get to net revenue, or they may segment revenue by product or service type or other criteria set by the business.
+• Revenue: The top line of the P&L is revenue from the sales of goods or services.
+This amount is net of returns, discounts, and other adjustments made during the sales process (meaning those adjustments have already been subtracted).
+More detailed P&Ls may show gross revenue and the various deductions to get to net revenue, or they may segment revenue by product or service type, business unit, geography, or other criteria set by the business.

-• COGS: The cost of goods and services sold includes all the direct costs required to produce products or deliver services.
-Acquisition of raw materials, storage costs, parts used in manufacturing and labor are some items that are included in COGS.
-It may also include depreciation of manufacturing equipment, depending on the accounting method used to create the P&L. (More on this soon.)
+• COGS: The cost of goods (or services) sold includes all the direct costs required to produce products or deliver services.
+Raw materials, storage costs, parts used in manufacturing, and direct labor costs for production workers are some items that are included in COGS.
+It may also include depreciation of manufacturing equipment, depending on the accounting method used to create the P&L.

-• Gross profit: Gross profit, also known as gross income, is determined by subtracting COGS from revenue to reveal profitability from a business’s core operations.
-Without gross profit, a business won’t have the funds needed to cover its expenses, such as operating expenses and taxes.
+• Gross profit: Gross profit, also known as gross income, is calculated by subtracting COGS from revenue to reveal profitability from a business’s core operations.
+Positive gross profit is essential for viability as it provides the funds needed to cover operating expenses and taxes.

 • Operating expenses: These are the costs to run a business that aren’t involved in the production of a good or service.
-Operating expenses, such as selling, general and administrative expenses (SG&A), include corporate office utilities, rent, salaries, marketing and shipping.
+Operating expenses, such as selling, general, and administrative expenses (SG&A), include corporate office utilities, rent, sales salaries, marketing, and shipping to customers.

-• Non-operating expenses: These are miscellaneous expenses and one-off losses outside of the business’s core activities, including interest payments, sales of old and depreciated assets or lawsuit settlements, all of which influence income and cash flow.
+• Non-operating expenses: These are miscellaneous expenses and one-off losses outside of the business’s core activities.
+Examples include interest payments, losses on asset sales, restructuring costs, and lawsuit payouts, all of which impact income and cash flow.

 • Earnings before taxes (EBT): EBT is determined after all gains are added to and losses are subtracted from EBIT.
-EBT is a useful measure for comparing similar businesses’ performance.
+EBT is a useful measure for comparing similar businesses’ performance since it excludes distortions from differing tax jurisdictions.

 • Earnings per share (EPS): For public companies, EPS is calculated by dividing net income by the number of shares outstanding.
 Investors use this figure to help decide whether they want to invest in a company.